-If there’s one thing certain about living in New England, it’s that the weather is never certain.
+If there’s one thing certain about living in both Massachusetts and Connecticut, it’s that the weather is never certain.
 You might be dealing with a snowstorm one week and 75-degree heat the next.
 The Springfield area sees bitterly cold winters, scorching summers, and everything in between.
 To make it through the year comfortably, you’ll need to make sure your home is prepared for any sort of weather.

 Weatherization is a blanket term for a wide range of improvements that will protect your home’s exterior and interior from the weather.
 There’s a lot of work that goes into weatherizing a home, but the rewards are well worth the effort.